ataradov/edbg/README.md

 ## Installation

+Binary releases can be downloaded [here](https://dl.bintray.com/ataradov/edbg/master/).
+Binary releases are not tested, they are a result of automated build process.

-Simply run `make all` and you will get a small binary, called `edbg`.
+If you want to build from the source code, simply run `make all` and you will get a small binary, called `edbg`.

 ## Dependencies